notsniped/discord-snipe-bot/README.md

 ```
 $ cd path/to/folder/
-$ python main.py
+$ python Main.py
 ```

-**However before running this,** make sure you insert a Discord bot token in the `config.json` file.
+When you run this, the client will ask you to input a **Discord bot token** and your **Discord username**.
+Simply paste them into the prompts during the setup process.

 (you can get a bot token from making a new application at https://discord.com/developers)